-However, Water New Zealand has some concerns about how the process throughout the country which will likely be happening all at the same time will be resourced.
-There will be a significant constraints for the Chief Freshwater Commissioner (Commissioner) in finding suitable expert decision makers to resource the various panels.
-It may be, therefore, that a more practical solution would be to allow the Commissioner to appoint the same core panel for all the hearings that is then tailored to include local expertise at the local level.
+However, Water New Zealand has some concerns about how the process throughout the country, which will likely be happening all at the same time, will be resourced.
+There will be a significant constraints on the Chief Freshwater Commissioner (Commissioner) in finding suitable expert decision makers to resource the various panels.
+It may be, therefore, that a more practical solution would be to allow the Commissioner to appoint the same core panel for all the hearings and that this core panel is tailored to include local expertise at the local level.
 This would not only assist in the resourcing of the hearing panels but would also ensure consistency of decision making.